donpark/html2jade/README.md

 * `-n, --nspaces <n>` - the number of spaces to indent generated files with.
 Default is 2 spaces
 * `-t, --tabs` - use tabs instead of spaces
 * `--donotencode` - do not html encode characters.
 This is useful for template files which may contain expressions like {{username}}
+* `--bodyless` - do not output enveloping html and body tags

 ## Programmatic Usage (>= 0.0.7)

 To convert raw HTML into Jade:

     var html2jade = require('html2jade');